bharlow/fm-webdirect-custom/README.md

 * Version 2.1: 05/31/2018 - Adjusted for EdgeHTML Version on browser check vs display of Edge Browser Version; Added FM 17 Info
 * Version 2.2: 06/05/2018 - Added IE 10 & 11 in Compatibility Mode error message.
 * Version 2.3: 06/12/2018 - Added example screenshots for how screens can look on a web server.
+* Version 2.4: 06/13/2018 - Added Login Form version of custom login screens for FileMaker 16 and 17.

 ## Copyright ##